 Don't jump or step over logs, rocks, or plant material, walk around these obstacles.
 Be careful in the outdoors when turning over logs, rocks, or other large objects, a snake may be laying underneath resting or looking for food.
 When hiking, watch where you step, stay on paths or in clearings if possible.
 Avoid tall grassy areas with heavy underbrush.
 DO NOT put your hands or feet into places where you cannot see.
 Look closely at the ground before crossing over or under fences.

 If you come across a snake, maintain a safe distance.
 Stay at least a body length away from the snake.
-A snake can normally strike 1/2 their body length, but this could be further if they are facing downhill.
-Snakes normally aren't aggressive, but be prepared to retreat if a snake comes toward you, it may only be seeking escape cover.
+A snake can normally strike 1/2 their body length, but this could be farther if they are facing downhill.
+Snakes normally aren't aggressive, but be prepared to retreat if a snake comes toward you.
+It may only be seeking escape cover.

 Do not disturb, attempt to handle, or attempt to kill any venomous snake.
 One-third of the people bitten by snakes were trying to catch, handle or kill the snake.
 If you have a choice, leave the snake alone.
 Any sudden or quick movements may scare the snake and it may strike.
 Don't bother the snake and it won't bother you!
 One percent of all people have a chance of being bitten by a venomous snake and less than one percent of those bitten will die.
 Under no circumstances should rattlesnakes be considered as pets.
 Even the professional snake handlers suffer bites.
 Any snakebite can be a serious situation and a medical nightmare!

-If someone is bitten by a venomous snake, try to remain calm, treat for shock, and seek medical attention immediately.
+Try to remain calm, treat for shock, and seek medical attention immediately.
 Reduce physical activity and exertion as much as practical.
-Excitement and shock allow the hemotoxic venom of a rattlesnake to spread faster through the circulatory/lymphatic systems of the victims body.
-Time is critical with any snakebite, the victim should seek medical help as soon as possible.
+Excitement and shock allow the hemotoxic venom of a rattlesnake to spread faster through the circulatory/lymphatic systems of the victim's body.
+Time is critical with any snakebite.
+The victim should seek medical help as soon as possible.
 A person will normally know how serious the bite will be within the first 30 minutes.
 The location of the bite and the amount of venom injected are the main factors affecting the seriousness of the bite.
-In most cases, the bite area will swell up, turn black and blue and can be very painful.
+In most cases, the bite area will swell, turn black and blue and can be very painful.
 Any suction with the mouth or a mechanical device or any cutting over the bite area is no longer recommended.
 Remove any tight-fitting garments and constricting jewelry, such as rings.